xiaethan/sync/README.md

 - Check that the bot is installed to your workspace
 - Verify environment variables are set correctly
 - Check bot token has correct scopes
+- Make sure the bot is running (check PM2 status or logs)

 ### Messages Not Being Processed